Silverwing (TV series): Production

 The series was produced by Bardel Entertainment, with additional work done by the Philippine Animation Studio.
 It was originally distributed by Bardel and B Wooding Media.

 Early plans as of 2001 consisted of a theatrical movie with a budget of US$25–30 million to be co-produced with the UK's Melwood Pictures, followed by a US$5 million TV series developed with participation from an unspecified American broadcaster.

 A second season of 13 episodes was announced to be in development in 2003, along with an online video game website with 13 levels to match the episodes.
 The website had over 20 games available by mid-2004, while the planned season was quietly shelved later that year.

 Release

 Broadcast

 Silverwing was commissioned by and first aired on Teletoon in Canada in fall 2003.

 In the United States, the series was shown on Toon Disney's Jetix block in autumn 2005, with Jetix later airing the show internationally.

 Home media

-The full series has been released on DVD in the US and the UK.
+The full series has been released on DVD in the United States and the United Kingdom.